rkt/rkt/Documentation/running-lkvm-stage1.md

 ## What doesn't work

-LKVM support is in an very early stage so not evey feature works yet:
+LKVM support is in an very early stage so not every feature works yet:

 * Network support [#1219](https://github.com/coreos/rkt/pull/1219)